WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. phrase: lose one's temper - fail to retain composure when angry. 在生气时无法保持冷静。

   8. phrase: out of temper - in an irritable mood. 心情烦躁。

+- tempt

+  1. verb: entice or attempt to entice (someone) to do or acquire something that they find attractive but know to be wrong or not beneficial.

+     _"there'll always be someone tempted by the rich pickings of poaching"_

+  2. phrase: tempt fate — do something that is risky or dangerous.

+     _"bike couriers tempt fate at every traffic light"_

 - temptation